shakebugs/shake-docs/docs/android/configuration-and-data/black-box.md

 App orientation is captured every 2 seconds.

 ## Disable
-Black box is enabled by default.
-Use the method below to disable it if you want to:
+The Black box is enabled by default.
+Use the method below to disable it, if you prefer:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';